 What are the government guidelines?

-So firstly, the current government guidelines are that it is ok to exercise outdoors in groups of no more than 5 with appropriate social distancing.
+So firstly, the current government guidelines at the time of writing are that it is ok to exercise outdoors in groups of no more than 6 with appropriate social distancing.
+Obviously these guidelines are fluid and region specific during the Pandemic so always check your local regulations first.
 The aim of the guidelines is to recognize the benefits to health, balanced against the need to protect ourselves and others from contracting the Corona virus.

 So then, provided you are maintaining social distancing while out for your run, walk or cycle, it really does not matter whether you go out for 20 minutes or 2 hours provided you are not exercising outside of your capacity.
 See the next section!